ETdoFresh/Blog/content/post/import/2017/2017-05-06-creating-a-managed-3d-physics-engine-in-c-part-i-introduction.md

 ### Timing

 We want our Physics Engine to run the same given the same input.
 Hence we will use a constant/fixed time step.
-This can be whatever you want, but I think for the purposes of this tutorial, we&#8217;ll make it 1/60 seconds.
+This can be whatever you want, but I think for the purposes of this tutorial, we'll make it 1/60 seconds.
 Some psuedo code on how we can handle timing is

 <pre class="lang:default decode:true " title="Time PsuedoCode">float time = 0f;
 float fixedDeltaTime = 1 / 60f;